XeroAPI/xero-python/xero_python/payrolluk/docs/PayrollUkApi.md

 # **get_benefit**
 > BenefitObject get_benefit(xero_tenant_id, id)

-retrieve a single benefit by id
+Retrieves a specific benefit by using a unique benefit ID

 ### Example